RayBenefield/Forge-Dev-Kit/feature-requests.md

    lot of scripts are having to use different scripts for different colors, that actually relate to a team.
 It would be much more valuable to be able to set that color based on a team filter or something.
+ - **Change Team action** - It would be extremely helpful for all gametype to be able to change the team of an object with an action.
+Then we can do things like assign ownership for scoring for a Hill or capture strongholds and label them for the team.
+ - **Implicit values translation** - There are several different types of data that can be converted to other types.
+A Team, for example, could be the equivalent of a Red Color or number of 1.
+Being able to use these values in things like Number Check, Number Change, Spawn Order Change, NavPoint, Color Change, etc. would enable a lot of flexibility.
+ - **Player/Team/Object Serialization** - One of the most difficult things to do is to keep track of the exact player you are working on.
+If you setup a player as a VIP, it would be nice to be able to store that Player's ID in a Number channel, and then reference it in a Filter.